-Women’s Alzheimer’s Movement ($5,000) – Focusing on research, education, and building prevention centers, we went in strong with WAM in 2020, including co-sponsoring one of their WAM Summits.
+HFC / Women’s Alzheimer’s Movement ($5,000 – Awarded) – Focusing on research, education, and building prevention centers, we went in strong with WAM in 2020, including co-sponsoring one of their WAM Summits.
 We’ll continue our efforts in honor of my mother Patricia, and Stephanie’s grandmother Georgia, both victims of Alzheimer’s.

-In fact, we’ll soon engage with them in an online event that will educate and empower people to take care of their brains, raise awareness and elevate the conversation around Alzheimer’s and brain health, and provide tools for living a brain healthy life (easy and manageable information that leads to positive intent for behavior change)!
+In fact, we’re sponsoring an online summit that will educate and empower people to take care of their brains, raise awareness and elevate the conversation around Alzheimer’s and brain health, and provide tools for living a brain healthy life (easy and manageable information that leads to positive intent for behavior change)!
 We’re thrilled to be a part of this event, and to work with Maria again, as well as Seth and Lauren Miller Rogen!

 Our focus on #Hunger ($12,500):